Michael Saylor: If the World Order Is Falling, Own Bitcoin

 Michael Saylor Stays Bullish About BTC Amid Turmoil

 Bitcoin has lost around 50% of its value from its all-time high at $125,000.
 This crash came after a major liquidation following Trump’s tariff announcement.
-Apart from this, institutional investment in cryptocurrency is also slowing down, which shows institutional investors’ skepticism in the current market situation.
+Apart from this, institutional investment in crypto is also slowing down, which shows institutional investors’ skepticism in the current market situation.
 At the time of writing, BTC is trading at around $67,361, according to CoinMarketCap.

 However, the strategy has not backed off from its buying streak of BTC.
 On February 9, Strategy announced the acquisition of 1,142 BTC for approximately $90.0 million at around $78,815 per bitcoin.